Tinnikx/util/README.md

 # util
 This project base on python3.9, It only has the basic GUI.

-It content UUID generator, URL encoder/decoder, timestamp translate.
+It contains UUID generator, URL encoder/decoder, timestamp translator.